MattSurabian/mattsurabian.github.io/content/posts/2017-10-18-weird-old-tricks-dot-com.md

 these days is [LinkedIn where I've commandeered the im-matt-surabian short link](https://www.linkedin.com/in/im-matt-surabian/).

-Tonight I purchased the shockingly available domain name [weirdoldtricks.com](https://weirdoldtricks.com) at the urging of my good friend Tyler Kellen from [Going Slowly](http://goingslowly.com/).
+Last night I purchased the shockingly available domain name [weirdoldtricks.com](https://weirdoldtricks.com) at the urging of my good friend Tyler Kellen from [Going Slowly](http://goingslowly.com/).